 On March 15, 2011, new Department of Justice rules took effect, specifying the “other power-driven mobility devices” (OPDMD) that could be used on trails by “individuals with mobility disabilities.”
 If you manage a trail that is open to the public this rule applies to your facility.

-by Stuart Macdonald, Chair, National Assoc. of State Trail AdministratorsMarch 15, 2011
+by Stuart Macdonald, Trail Consultant, American TrailsMarch 15, 2011

 On March 15, 2011 the Department of Justice (DOJ) revised rules went into effect allowing “other power-driven mobility devices” to be used by “individuals with mobility disabilities.”